What it does: Supplies aggregates and concrete/concrete products

 Focused on developing operational managers, you will be exposed to two of our business units: Aggregates (quarrying), Concrete (production) and Humes (heavy industrial manufacturing).

-Commencing in February 2019, our two-year program is comprised of three, eight-month rotations tailored to both your interests and business need.
+Commencing in February, our one-year program is comprised of two, six-month rotations tailored to both your interests and business need.
 Moving across various sites, you will experience different places, people and functions in real jobs working on real projects.

 Holcim offers you a varied career path supported by diverse training opportunities.
 We are an industry leader in health and safety and are proud of our commitment to environmental sustainability.
 Diversity is valued with our organisation and as such we promote equal opportunities in recruitment, employment, development and retention.

 Our program is open to those who are currently in their final year or those who have recently completed their Bachelor's degree.

 This is the ideal opportunity for the adventurous type, who enjoys working outdoors in an operational role.